 But why focus on problem-solving?

-Introducing the MECE framework
+What is the MECE framework

 A business’s ability to identify issues and problems, remedying them in a systematic way, helps enable a business to be effective in achieving its goals.